mring33621/SmallEvo/README.md

   1. begins at the salesperson's home base (defined as destination[0])
   2. visits every other destination once
   3. returns to home base
-* Provides an javafx-based visual playback of the evolution.
+* Provides a javafx-based visual playback of the evolution.
 * `java com.mattring.smallevo.examples.travelingsalesman.TravelingSalesmanMain`

 ---